yongshuo/mazeGame/README.md

 # mazeGame
-Currently, I only write how the JavaScript generate map, handle move event, handle the vision.

-Features:

-1. User is able to play the game without login/register
+MazeGame is a free web-based mazegame.
+User is able to play the game without any registration.
+With registration, user is able to design/create maps by themselves.

-2. User can register/login

-3. After login, user can create map.

-4. System is able to do the ranking for logged user.
+Visible Area: visible areas are path + 1 wall in left,right,front, and down path.

+Create Map: When create map, user need to define the entry, exit and and path between entry and exit.
+Then click on auto-generate button to generate the map.

+Technical Details:

+1. Python2.7 + Django 1.8 - the user, map, game history data management.
+2. Bootstrap 3 - Make the layout responsive.
+3. JQuery, CSS and HTML - Handling the map generation, moving event, etc.